jitpack/jitpack.io/BUILDING.md

 # Guide to building projects

-JitPack currently can build Gradle and Maven projects.
+JitPack currently can build Gradle, Maven and Sbt projects.
 Support for other build frameworks is coming later on.

-If the project has a pom.xml file then it will be built using Maven otherwise JitPack will look for a build.gradle file.
+If the project has a pom.xml file then it will be built using Maven otherwise JitPack will look for a build.gradle  or a build.sbt file.

 ## Gradle projects